jschnab/systems_design/url_shortening/README.md

 All functions accept a username and an API key as optional parameters, for users that have an account.

-`create_alias` creates a short URL and has the parameters:
+`create_url` creates an alias and has the parameters:
 * url (string): Original URL to be shortened (required).
 * ttl (int): Time-to-live for the URL, in hours, stored as an expiration timestamp in the database (optional).